clojurewerkz/monger.docs/articles/querying.md

 and will be covered in a separate one when MongoDB 2.2 reaches release candidate stages.

 ## More examples

 These and other examples of Monger finders in one gist:

 {% gist cc86a383c09ef1d501e8 %}

+## Getting Distinct Documents

+To get a collection of distinct documents by field or query, use the `monger.collection/distinct` function that returns a lazy sequence of documents.
+There is currently no `monger.collection/distinct-maps` or similar function so to produce a sequence of Clojure maps, it is necessary to map (`clojure.core/map`) with `monger.conversion/from-db-object` over the results.

+TBD: examples

 ## Monger Query DSL